tesseract-ocr/tessdoc/TrainingTesseract.md

 Text input files (lang.config, lang.unicharambigs, font\_properties, box files, wordlists for dictionaries...) need to meet these criteria:
   * ASCII or UTF-8 encoding without [BOM](http://en.wikipedia.org/wiki/Byte_order_mark)
   * Unix [end-of-line marker](http://en.wikipedia.org/wiki/Newline) ('\n')
   * The last character must be an end of line marker ('\n').
 Some text editors will show this as an empty line at the end of file.
-If you omit this you will get an error message containing "last\_char == '\n':Error:Assert failed..."
+If you omit this you will get an error message containing `last\_char == '\n':Error:Assert failed...`.

 ## How little can you get away with?